Manayunk restaurants donate meals to frontline workers amid COVID-19

 PHILADELPHIA (WPVI) -- Even with the rain, a Friday in Manayunk usually means a packed Main Street.
 Instead, chairs sit on tables where customers used to spill out of the bars.

-"Our sales are down to about three percent of what they were before," said Brendan McGrew, the owner, and chef of Bourbon Blue.
+"Our sales are down to about 3% of what they were before," said Brendan McGrew the owner and chef of Bourbon Blue.
 "But this keeps me busy and if we can't make money, why not provide some goodwill for those that really need it."

 McGrew is referring to the Hospital Heroes Food Drive.
 Four restaurants in Manayunk: Lucky's Last Chance, The Goat's Beard, Winnie's, and Bourbon Blue partnered with the Trauma Survivors Foundation to make meals for essential workers.